BillWagner/docs/docs/csharp/language-reference/xmldoc/recommended-tags.md

 ---
-title: "Recommended tags for documentation comments - C# programming guide"
+title: "Recommended XML documentation tags for a class and its members"
-description: Learn about the recommended tags for documentation comments.
-See a list of recommended tags and view additional available resources. ms.date: 01/21/2020 ms.topic: conceptual
+description: This example explains the recommended tags for a non-generic class or struct.
+You can follow these rules for most types you create. ms.date: 06/16/2021 ms.topic: conceptual
 helpviewer_keywords:
   - "XML [C#], tags"
-  - "XML documentation [C#], tags" ms.assetid: 6e98f7a9-38f4-4d74-b644-1ff1b23320fd
+  - "XML documentation [C#], tags"
 ---
-# Recommended tags for documentation comments (C# programming guide)

-The C# compiler processes documentation comments in your code and formats them as XML in a file whose name you specify in the **/doc** command-line option.
-To create the final documentation based on the compiler-generated file, you can create a custom tool, or use a tool such as [DocFX](https://dotnet.github.io/docfx/) or [Sandcastle](https://github.com/EWSoftware/SHFB).

-Tags are processed on code constructs such as types and type members.

-> [!NOTE]
-> Documentation comments cannot be applied to a namespace.
+# Recommend XML tags for documenting a non-generic class and its members

 The compiler will process any tag that is valid XML.
 The following tags provide generally used functionality in user documentation.

 ## Tags

+TODO:  UPDATE WITH LINKS TO ANCHORS OR SUCH

 :::row:::
     :::column:::